springernature/vpat/nature.md

 <br><br>
 We make use of WAI-ARIA roles to support (named) landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 We do not use WAI-ARIA where it is not required.
 <br><br>
-Some parts of the checkout flow and the account management pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
-We are actively working to find and repair these problems.
-<br><br>
 Some functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 When we become aware of content with these problems, we immediately take steps to repair the issues.
 <br><br>
-Third party scripts may inject content with incorrect or absent information about structure and relationships.
-These include content in advertising scripts and in Disqus commenting widgets, among others.
+Third-party scripts may inject content with incorrect or absent information about structure and relationships.
+These include content in advertising scripts and in the ReadCube enhanced PDF viewer (used to share, preview and purchase individual articles).
 </td>
 </tr>
 <tr valign="top">